FerretDB/FerretDB/README.md

 ## Why do we need MangoDB?

-MongoDB is a life-changing technology for many developers, empowering them to build applications faster than using relational databases.
+MangoDB is a life-changing technology for many developers, empowering them to build applications faster than using relational databases.
 Its easy-to-use and well-documented drivers make MongoDB one of the easiest to use database solutions available.
 However, MongoDB abandoned its open-source roots, changing the license to SSPL - making it unusable for many open source and commercial projects.